Cassiep1986/Tech-Blog/Readme.md

 To learn more about this license, please visit the following site: [https://choosealicense.com/licenses/mit/](https://choosealicense.com/licenses/mit/).

 ## Contributing
-To contribute to this repo, please contact me on GITHUB or by email (Link below).
+To contribute to this repo, please contact me on GITHUB or by email (Links below).

 ## Questions
 Additional information for this application can be found on my [github](https://www.github.com/cassiep1986?tab=repositories/).

-For additonal questions you can contact me by email at cassiep1986@gmail.com or click [here](mailto:cassiep1986@gmail.com).
+For questions, you can contact me by email at cassie1986@gmail.com by clicking [here](mailto:cassiep1986@gmail.com).